Q: I think my student (or their spouse/partner) is pregnant. What should I do?

 Q: In my class and/or lab, we work with chemicals that are contraindicated for pregnant people.
 How should I accommodate a pregnant student for the course of their pregnancy?

 A: Pregnant students should not be discriminated against if they are unable to work in certain capacities during the course of their pregnancy; other work, such as remote participation, research in the library, literature reviews, or writing grant proposals (if they are a research assistant) are possible alternatives for the duration of pregnancy.
 Additionally, there may be personal protective equipment that would reduce the risk to an acceptable level if the pregnant student wishes to be present in the lab.
+Ultimately the student should determine their comfort level with any risks posed and to what extent they wish to request and utilize modifications and accommodations.
 If you have questions about what constitutes a reasonable adjustment during pregnancy, please reach out to the Title IX Coordinator.

 Q: Can I ask when a student is leaving for parental leave and/or when they are coming back?